1904labs/hwe-labs/week1_welcome/setup-windows.md

 On the left side explorer panel, double click on `week1_welcome\spark_installation_test.py`.

+If you don't have the Python Extension installed, please do so by clicking on the 'Extensions' icon and install the extension from Microsoft.

 In the bottom right corner, next to the word `Python`, it should say something like `3.10.11 64-bit`.
 Change the interpreter to the one located in your virtual environment by doing the following:

 * Click on the text box with `3.10.11 64-bit` (or possibly a different version if prior Python versions have been installed)